 Easy right?
 You’re going to LOVE building these dirt pudding cups with homemade gummy worms!

-healthy dirt pudding cups
+vegan dirt pudding cups on a table

 You are just going to love these vegan dirt pudding cups!
 It seriously makes for one of the best healthy Halloween treats for kids, and takes me straight back to childhood.